ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 #### Applicability to HybridSystem

 The majority controls relating to service continuity for online services controls are not applicable to the HybridSystem as it does not host online services.
-As the Blueprint is dependent on online services hosted by Microsoft some controls are applicable.
+As the blueprint is dependent on online services hosted by Microsoft some controls are applicable.

 #### HybridSystem compliance approach